This month we had the pleasure of catching up with our friend Jacky Wasserman founder of clothing label BEETxBEET.

 I remember when I was preparing to move across the country to LA, I got rid of so many personal belongings and it was the most freeing moment of my life.
 It was also the scariest!

-We hang onto so many things that we really don’t need and when you go through an experience like that, it makes you realise what’s really important in life and what’s not important.
+We hang onto so many things that we don’t need, and when you go through an experience like that, it makes you realise what’s important in life and what’s not important.

-We’re such a consumer based society and we’re used to getting easy access to whatever we want.
-And I think people can get a lot out of the experience of putting yourself out of your comfort zone and living with considerably less that what you’re used to.
+We’re such a consumer-based society, and we’re used to getting easy access to whatever we want.
+And I think people can get a lot out of the experience of putting yourself out of your comfort zone and living with considerably less than what you’re used to.